puppetlabs/puppetlabs-postgresql/README.md

 ##### `package_ensure`

-Overrides the 'ensure' parameter during package installation.
+Overrides the `ensure` parameter during package installation.

-Default value: 'present'.
+Default value: `present`.

 ##### `package_name`

 Overrides the default package name for the distribution you are installing to.

-Default value: 'postgresql-devel' or 'postgresql<version>-devel' depending on your distro.
+Default value: `postgresql-devel` or `postgresql<version>-devel` depending on your OS.

 #### postgresql::lib::java